yunlintang/EE547_Final_Project_Back/README.md

 The back-end is constructed by nodejs, graphql and mongodb (as database)

 ## Installation
-run "npm install" in terminal to install dependancies in package.json
+* run "npm install" in terminal to install dependancies in package.json
-After installing, run "node back_main.js" to start the back_end
+* run "node back_main.js" to start the back_end

 ## Description of file
 * back_main.js: it's the main nodejs to set up the express and graphql